GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

   </table>
 </div>

-Check out these videos of bfcache in action to understand the speed up it can bring to navigations:
+Check out this video of bfcache in action to understand the speed up it can bring to navigations:

 {% YouTube 'cuPsdRckkF0' %}

-In the videos above, the examples with bfcache are quite a bit faster than the examples without it.
+In the video above, the example with bfcache is quite a bit faster than the example without it.

 bfcache not only speeds up navigation, it also reduces data usage, since resources do not have to be downloaded again.